Pet Euthanasia: How will I know it is time?

-No one really knows the right moment to decide upon euthanasia.
-It is a very personal and difficult decision many pet owners face, unfortunately multiple times in a lifetime.
+No one knows the right moment to decide on euthanasia.
+It is a very personal and challenging decision many pet owners face.
 The answer is different for each person and each pet.

-My name is Dr. Goldie Rosen and I am the owner of a mobile veterinary practice that offers home pet euthanasia service.
-Euthanasia becomes an option to consider based on quality of life and evidence of progression of disease.
+Euthanasia becomes an option to consider based on the quality of life and evidence of progression of a disease.
 However, the pet owner must find peace in the decision and be ready to say that the time has come to say goodbye.
-Many conflicting emotions factor into the decision, including guilt, indecision and grief.
-In today’s economy, financial concerns also need to be considered.
-For most pet owners, it is overwhelming.
+Many conflicting emotions factor into the decision, including guilt, indecision, and grief.
+Furthermore, financial concerns will also need to be considered.
+For most pet owners, the situation is overwhelming.

 Home euthanasia for pets is an alternative to the traditional animal hospital procedure.
-It allows the pet to stay at home, perhaps on a favourite blanket, an owner’s bed, or in a special shady spot in the backyard.
-This avoids the added stress of travelling to a busy clinic under already difficult circumstances for both pet owner and pet.
+It allows the pet to stay at home in their comfortable surroundings, perhaps on a favourite blanket, an owner’s bed, or in a special shady spot in the backyard.

 I begin with a telephone consultation to discuss your pet's situation and explain the home pet euthanasia procedure in detail.
 We then discuss aftercare options.
 I recommend you visit Pets Above to view all the different ways you can memorialize your pet.